 Seasoning procedure

-In the meantime, dissolve the tomato paste with hot water and, once the time has passed, pour it into the saucepan.
+Meanwhile, melt the tomato paste with hot water and, once the time has passed, pour it into the saucepan.
 Add the sugar and hot water, so that it just covers the onions.
-Continue cooking for an hour, stirring often, always with the lid on and over a low heat.
+Continue cooking for an hour, stirring often, with the lid on and over low heat.
 Season with salt and pepper and let cool.

-Chop the rest of the anchovies and distribute them with part of the fresh caciocavallo over whatever you have decided to prepare (vegetables, fish, meat, or dough).
-Pour the onion sauce over it, sprinkle it with the rest of the fresh caciocavallo cheese, distribute the capers and sprinkle with the grated cheese and plenty of breadcrumbs .
-Also add the olives , dipping them here and there into the conza .
+Chop the rest of the anchovies and distribute them with part of the caciocavallo fresh over whatever you decide to prepare (vegetables, fish, meat, or dough).
+Pour the onion mixture over it, sprinkle it with the remaining fresh caciocavallo cheese, distribute the capers and sprinkle with the grated cheese and with abundant breadcrumbs.
+Add also the olive, here and there sinking them into the conza.

 At this point, pour a handful of breadcrumbs into the pan where you previously cooked the onions.
-This way, you can collect every remnant of the magnificent sauce!
-Complete with plenty of oregano and with a final gesture that makes the difference: lightly press the seasoning towards the bottom of the pan.
-Repeat this operation over and over again.
+This way, you can collect any leftovers of the magnificent sauce!
+Finish with plenty of oregano And with a final touch that makes all the difference: lightly press the sauce down towards the bottom of the pan.
+Repeat this process several times.

 Cook your dish in the oven for the necessary time and enjoy it warm.
-With these doses you can cover a large baking tray, in any case, if you have leftover onion sauce, know that, being rich in natural preservatives, it will keep in the fridge for several days .
+With these doses you can cover a large baking tray, in any case, if you have any onion sauce left over, be aware that, being rich in natural preservatives, it keeps in the fridge for several days.

-Enjoy your meal, in the name of ancient tradition and family warmth.
+Enjoy your meal, in the spirit of ancient tradition and family warmth.